WillSams/example-deportivo-carolina/backend/README.md

 # Getting API details
 curl -X GET \
 -H "Content-Type: application/json" \
--H "Authorization: Bearer $TOKEN_SECRET" \
 http://localhost:4040/api/about

+# The result should resemble:
+# {"name":"deportivo-carolina-backend","version":"0.9.7","description":"Example API using GraphQL and AWS DynamoDB SDK.","environment":"development"}

-# The result should be the screen shot above.
+# If visiting http://localhost:4040/api/about in a web browser, the result should resemble the screen shot above.

 # Creating a team
 curl -X POST \